joeclark-phd/granite/plan/docker.md

 - I use the [**Testcontainers**](https://www.testcontainers.org/) library to spin up database instances in containers during automated testing.
 More details on how to write these tests can be found under [Testing with the Database](https://github.com/joeclark-phd/granite/tree/master/database#testing-with-the-database).

-## What I have tried but didn't keep
+## Other things I have tried but didn't keep

 - For automated testing with Docker, my first approach was to use the **fabric8** `docker-maven-plugin` to create a Docker instance of the database for Maven's *integration-test* phase.
 You can see how this was done by inspecting pom.xml and other files at [commit e887d66](https://github.com/joeclark-phd/granite/tree/e887d661a232d7b4d0b7071adf6dbba63454789a).
 I switched to using Testcontainers for a few reasons:
-  - The Testcontainers approach puts its code and configuration all in the same place--the test class--rather than splitting it between application.yaml, pom.xml, and the test class.
+  - The Testcontainers approach puts its code and configuration all in the same place--the test class--rather than splitting it between `application.yaml`, `pom.xml`, and the test class.
 It's more verbose and requires more copy-pasting, but is also more transparent.
   - The integration tests in the first approach could only be run by Maven, whereas the Testcontainers-based tests can be run in my IDE.
   - I wanted to use the `docker-maven-plugin` to build the project itself, and it didn't seem to support building one image in one phase and another image in another phase.